 But see, that's not all!

 The same trip would also have to serve as a final farewell to the beloved fan-favorite Aladdin: A Musical Spectacular, closing a decade-long run at Disney California Adventure for (you guessed it) Frozen, despite tremendous outcry.
-Didn’t matter.
-Didn’t make a difference that overwhelmingly, the Disney Parks Blog was overrun with comments repulsed at the change.
+It didn’t matter.
+It didn’t make a difference that overwhelmingly, the Disney Parks Blog was overrun with comments repulsed at the change and that fans reared back in disgust.
 What would Walt do?
 What would Walt do?
 No matter.
 Business is business.
 And one thing I’ve never ever faulted the Walt Disney Company for is being a business.
 I haven’t let my personal appreciation for the founder or the company's would-be image of a mom-and-pop-shop enterprise mislead me.
 I get it.

 Sometimes when you care deeply about something, impersonal things can hit personally.
 But this is the last straw...
 Read on...